Quark spectral functions from spectra of mesons and vice versa: Results for the light quark spectral function from the pion properties

-The homogeneous BSE for mesons is the field theoretical equation for the quark-antiquark bound state.
-In a dense notation it reads \be \Gamma=\int_k S\Gamma S K \ee where $S$ is propagator of bound state component, i.e. the quark propagator for either quark or antiquark, here $\Gamma$ is the Bethe-Salpeter vertex function and $K$ is the quark-antiquark-quark-antiquark irreducible interaction kernel.
-For the pion case, this kernel has been taken within the same approximation as for the DSE for the light quarks, which consistently preserves Goldsteone character of the pseudoscalar mesons in the chiral limit.
+The homogeneous BSE for mesons is a field-theoretical equation for the quark-antiquark bound state.
+In a dense notation it reads \be \Gamma=\int_k S\Gamma S K \ee where $S$ is the propagator of the bound state component, $\Gamma$ is the Bethe-Salpeter vertex function and $K$ is the quark-antiquark-quark-antiquark irreducible interaction kernel.
+For the pion case, this kernel is taken within the same approximation as for the DSE in order to consistently preserve the Goldstone character of the pseudoscalar mesons in the chiral limit.

-The dominant Bethe-Salpeter vertex component $\Gamma =\gamma_5 A$ was used and BSE was solved by eigenvalue method in complex momentum space.
-Such single component approximation is working well not only for the ground state \cite{FNW2008} but (with a slight modification) for the excited states as well \cite{saulipsy}.
+To determine the spectrum, the single-component approximation works well for the ground state \cite{FNW2008} as well as for the excited states, confirmed also by the charmonium study \cite{saulipsy}.
+We used the dominant vertex component $\Gamma =\gamma_5 A$ and solved the BSE was solved using the eigenvalue method in complex momentum space.